Compression Fracture

 Complications of compression fractures include:

-• Fractured bones that do not heal after treatment, which can lead to damage of the nearby vertebrae
+- Fractured bones that do not heal after treatment.
+This can lead to damage of the nearby vertebrae.

-• Kyphosis (a deformity also called dowager’s hump or humpback) that can lead to severe pain and problems with organs in the chest (such as the heart, lungs, and digestive organs)
+- Kyphosis is a deformity also called dowager’s hump or humpback.
+It can lead to severe pain and problems with organs in the chest.
+These include the heart, lungs, and digestive organs.

 What can I do to prevent a compression fracture?

 Preventing osteoporosis, or treating it if you have it, is the best way to help prevent compression fractures.
-Talk with your healthcare provider about a bone density test to see if you are at risk for osteoporosis, and then find out what you can do about it.
+Talk with your healthcare provider about a bone density test to see if you are at risk for osteoporosis.
+Then find out what you can do about it.
 To reduce your risk for osteoporosis and certain types of cancer, don’t smoke and limit alcohol use.
-Doing weight-bearing exercises to strengthen your muscles and bones, and balance exercises to reduce your risk of falling are important, too.
+Doing weight-bearing exercises to strengthen your muscles and bones, and balance exercises to reduce your risk of falling, are important, too.

 Living with a compression fracture